 Our bespoke winch systems use several component parts to function, depending on their configuration:

-The hoist assembly – The hoist assembly consists of a drum for the wire rope to feed onto and an electric motor/gearbox which rotates the drum.
-If access is difficult, we can often locate the hoist assembly remotely and direct the hoist rope to the main lowering point using pulleys.
+Hoist Assembly – The hoist assembly consists of a drum for the wire rope to feed onto an electric motor/gearbox that rotates the drum.

-Contact Suspension Units – When the light is in its raised and operating position the Contact Suspension Unit automatically makes the electrical circuits and engages a “mechanical lock”, consequently relieving the winch, pulleys and wire rope from tension.
-Unlocking the unit to lower the light for maintenance automatically breaks the electrical circuits therefore no live cables are lowered with the fitting.
+Contact Suspension Units – When the light is in its raised and operating position the Contact Suspension Unit connects the electrical circuits and engages a mechanical lock, relieving the winch, pulleys and wire rope from tension.

-Cable Reels – The cable reel pays out the electrical flex to the light fitting as it is lowered to ground level and then automatically retracts the flex when raising the fitting back up to high level.
-This means that the fitting can remain energised throughout the raising and lowering process.
+Cable Reels – The cable reel pays out the electrical flex to the light fitting as it is lowered to ground level and then automatically retracts the flex when raising the fitting back up to the high level.

-Hoist control enclosure – The hoist motor uses 3 phase power to run so we use an inverter to convert the domestic 230v power supply feeding the system to 3 phase power that the hoist motor can utilise.
-The inverter is housed in the Hoist controller enclosure.
-All the system control circuits feed back to this enclosure.
-Although it is usually housed close to the winch assembly, this is not essential and can be up to 30m away from the hoist assembly.
+Hoist Control Enclosure – The hoist motor uses 3 phase power to run so we use an inverter to convert the domestic 230v power supply feeding the system to 3 phase power that the hoist motor can utilise.
+The inverter is housed in the Hoist Controller Enclosure and all system control circuits feedback to this enclosure.

-Depending on the system we specify, there are two options:
+Depending on the solution we specify, there are two options:

-Using a Contact Suspension Unit (CSU) or off the shelf self-contained lighting hoist – both these systems break the electrical feed to the light fitting when lowering to ground level (isolating the light fitting) and automatically make the electrical contacts when raised back up in the fully raised position.
+Contact Suspension Unit (CSU) or off the shelf, self-contained lighting hoist – both these systems break the electrical feed to the lighting when lowered to ground level and automatically make the electrical contacts when in the fully raised position.

-Spring operated cable reel – there are some applications when it is necessary to have the light fitting energised throughout the raising and lowering process.
-When this is necessary, we would specify a spring-operated cable reel.
-The cable reel pays out the electrical flex to the light fitting as it is lowered to ground level and then automatically retracts the flex when raising the fitting back up to high level.
+Spring operated cable reel – when the light fitting needs to be energised throughout the raising and lowering process, we use a spring-operated cable reel.
+This pays out the electrical flex to the light fitting as it is lowered to ground level and then automatically retracts the flex when raising the fitting back up to the high level.

-Secondary support – All our systems utilise a secondary support anchor when the light fitting is at the upper raised position.
-This comes in the form of either a ‘mechanical lock’ or a secondary support rope (able to support the full weight of the fitting).
-The mechanical locking device ensures the weight of the fitting is only acting on the hoist system components during the raising and lowering process.
+Secondary support – All our systems utilise a secondary support anchor when the light fitting is at the upper raised position to ensure the weight of the fitting is only on the hoist during raising and lowering.

-Electromagnetic brakes – The motors we use contain an electromagnetic brake which is always engaged when there is no power to the motor.
+Electromagnetic brakes – The motors we use contain an electromagnetic brake that is always engaged when there is no energy to the motor.

 Torque limiters – All bespoke single rope hoist assemblies have a torque limiting device fitted as standard.
-This ensures that, should a winch rope snag or become entangled, the hoist will deactivate to prevent over torqueing the rope and putting it under unnecessary strain.
+This ensures that the hoist will deactivate should the rope snag or become entangled to prevent over-torquing and putting it under unnecessary strain.

 Limit switches – We always use mechanical limit switches to ensure the ultimate range of travel can be set to avoid a light fitting impacting the floor or ceiling.

-Winch inverter – The winch controller has ‘soft start’ functionality, ensuring there is a gradual, smooth acceleration up to full speed to avoid potentially dangerous ‘jolting’ of delicate light fittings.
+Winch inverter – The winch controller has ‘soft start’ functionality, ensuring there is a gradual, smooth acceleration up to full speed to avoid potentially dangerous jolting.

-Weight is the main criterion when selecting the appropriate system.
-The weight of the luminaire plus the weight of any accessories must be taken into account.
-Never exceed the lifting capacity of the system.
+Load – The weight of the chandelier or luminaire plus any accessories must be taken into account.

-Lowering Distance is the second most important point to consider.
-What is the distance from the ceiling to ground level?
+Lowering distance – What is the distance from the ceiling to ground level?

-Shape and design.
-Is the luminaire directional?
-Or particularly long, with multiple hanging points?
-The shape and design of the luminaire determines whether single or multiple suspension wires are required.
+Shape and design – The shape and design of the luminaire determines whether single or multiple suspension wires are required.

-Control and operation of the electric winch systems can be carried out via a plug-in hand held Remote Control Unit, wireless radio remote control or hard-wired buttons on a control panel.
+Control and operation – Control can be carried out via a plug-in handheld Remote-Control Unit, wireless radio remote control or hard-wired buttons on a control panel.

 Lead time – How quickly do you need your lighting lift?
 We have a range of ‘off the shelf’ self- contained electric lighting hoists that are easy to install and on short lead times.